anchitprojectsml/AI-Resume-Screening-System/README.md

 This project is an AI-powered Resume Screening System that helps recruiters analyze resumes and rank candidates based on job descriptions.

+## 🧪 Model Development

+The model was initially developed and tested using structured datasets in Jupyter Notebook (see `Resumenlp.ipynb`), and later integrated into a Streamlit application for real-world usage.

 ## 🎯 Features

 * Resume vs Job Description Matching